How to Pack Dishes and Other Delicate Kitchen Items When Moving

-First, take your dish and place it in the center of a piece of packing paper; pull the corners of the paper over the plate to securely wrap it.
+- First, take your dish and place it in the center of a piece of packing paper; pull the corners of the paper over the plate to securely wrap it.

-Stack your four plates together, turn the stack upside down on another sheet of packing paper, and rewrap the entire bundle, sealing it with tape.
+- Stack your four plates together, turn the stack upside down on another sheet of packing paper, and rewrap the entire bundle, sealing it with tape.

-Place the bundle in a small box, standing dishes up vertically on a thick layer of packing paper.
+- Place the bundle in a small box, standing dishes up vertically on a thick layer of packing paper.
 (Dishes are more likely to break when packed flat.)
 Add additional bundles until the box is packed snugly.

-Use this same process for bowls of similar sizes.
+- Use this same process for bowls of similar sizes.

 Cups, Glasses, and Stemware

-Then wrap stems and handles with paper, crumpling slightly to create padding, and wrap each entire piece individually in paper.
+- First, gently stuff cups and glasses with wadded-up packing paper and then wrap stems and handles with paper, crumpling slightly to create padding, and wrap each entire piece individually in paper.

-In a box lined with packing paper, pack cups, glasses, and stemware in an upright position, cushioning them well with crumpled paper rather than laying them down.
+- In a box lined with packing paper, pack cups, glasses, and stemware in an upright position, cushioning them well with crumpled paper rather than laying them down.

 - After you pack the box, place it in another larger box that's padded with packing paper on all sides.
 (This is also a useful technique when mailing fragile items.)